- Course: Aviation Technology with Pilot Studies BSc

-Why did you decide to study BSc Aviation Technology with Pilot Studies at the University of Leeds?
+Why did you decide to study Aviation Technology with Pilot Studies at the University of Leeds?

 Being on such a niche and unique course allows you to be placed in a group of very like-minded people with similar aspirations and interests.
-Sharing a common passion such as this in a relatively small group really brings everyone on the course close together, more so, I believe, than other courses.
-Combining this with the excitement of observing progress throughout the course and progressively edging closer to taking to the skies, studying on the course is a very enjoyable experience.
+Sharing a common passion such as this, in a relatively small group, really brings everyone on the course close together – more so than other courses.
+Combining this with the excitement of progressively edging closer to taking to the skies, studying on the course is a very enjoyable experience.
 The PA-28, PA-34 and Airbus A321 simulators available to use are also a great aspect of studying here.

-Throughout the first year there are a variety of assignments and projects to be undertaken, each requiring different skills and both application of the knowledge gained from the course as well as background experience.
-For one project we were split into fairly large groups and each group was assigned a specific aircraft.
-The objective was to first research the aircraft, and subsequently run experiments on an engineering orientated flight simulator with aspects of the flight model changed.
-Nearing the end of the allocated two weeks we had to present our ideas about the aircraft to all of the aviation students and comment on the design choices made by the manufacturer as well as possible areas for improvement based on the research undertaken.
+Throughout the first year, there are a variety of assignments and projects to be undertaken.
+Each project requires different skills and applies the knowledge you gain from the course.
+For one project, we were split into fairly large groups and each group was assigned a specific aircraft.
+The objective was to first research the aircraft, then run experiments on an engineering-orientated flight simulator by changing aspects of the flight model.
+Nearing the end of the allocated two weeks, we presented our ideas to all of the aviation students and commented on the design choices made by the manufacturer, as well as possible areas for improvement based on our research.

-Attending the university puts you close to the heart of the city and this means that a wide variety of restaurants, cafes, shops, cinemas, clubs among other things are easily accessible throughout your studies, being only a short walk or bus ride from the main campus.
-In addition to these, the student union on-site has many of these facilities available to students; perfect for when running tight for time or in need of a good deal.
+Attending the university puts you close to the heart of the city and this means that a wide variety of restaurants, cafes, shops, cinemas and clubs are easily accessible throughout your studies.
+In addition to these, the student union onsite has many of these facilities available to students – perfect for when running tight for time or in need of a good deal.
 Transportation is also particularly good with easy access to both the bus and train stations.
-Leeds Bradford airport is also only a short bus ride away, serving many domestic and European destinations.
+Leeds Bradford Airport is also only a short bus ride away, serving many domestic and European destinations.

 What are your ambitions for the future?

-The university doesn’t simply aim to expand a student’s knowledge but also aims to make a student more employable, allowing them to hone in on various skills with each activity.
-Different assignments seek to enhance presentational skills, oral communication, teamwork and working effectively under time pressure, among many others.
-Each student has their own ambitions and niche strengths which they can share with the remainder of the group to develop each other’s knowledge.
-Among the cohort, there are future pilots, air traffic controllers, flight operations managers, engineers etc. which encourages an environment in which different perspectives of the industry can be understood outside of your main focus.
+The university doesn’t simply aim to expand a student’s knowledge but also aims to make a student more employable, allowing them to hone various skills with each activity.
+Different assignments seek to enhance presentational skills, oral communication, teamwork and working effectively under time pressure.
+Each student has their own ambitions and niche strengths that they can share with the remainder of the group to develop each other’s knowledge.
+Among the cohort, there are future pilots, air traffic controllers, flight operations managers, engineers and more – which encourages an environment in which different perspectives of the industry can be understood outside of your main focus.

 What would you say to students coming to do the same course?